ahurlbatt/homeserver/README.md

 3. Ensure SSH access (by e.g. copying the public key)
 4. Check the IP/hostname of the target machine in inventory.yaml
 5. Check the connection with `ansible all -i inventory.yaml -m ping`
-6. Put the ansible vault password in `ansiblevault.secret`
+6. Put the ansible vault password in `./secrets/ansiblevault.secret`

 ## Setting up debian